celestix/gotgproto/README.md

 # GoTGProto
 GoTGProto is a helper package for gotd library, It aims to make td's raw functions easy-to-use with the help of features like using session strings, custom helper functions, storing peers and extracting chat or user ids through it etc.

+We have an outstanding userbot project going on with GoTGProto, you can check it out by [clicking here](https://github.com/GigaUserbot/GIGA).

 You can use this package to create bots and userbots with Telegram MTProto easily in golang, for any futher help you can check out the [documentations](https://pkg.go.dev/github.com/anonyindian/gotgproto) or reach us through the following:
 - Updates Channel: [![Channel](https://img.shields.io/badge/GoTGProto-Channel-dark)](https://telegram.me/gotgproto)
 - Support Chat: [![Chat](https://img.shields.io/badge/GoTGProto-Support%20Chat-red)](https://telegram.me/gotgprotochat)